-There are public utilities and residential amenities (i.e. power lines, roads, etc.) that are found in ESA land classifications; this is taken into account under the "limited development for public use" in ESA.
+There are public utilities (i.e. power lines, roads, etc.) that are found in ESA land classifications; this is taken into account under the "limited development for public use" in ESA.
 As stated previously, future right-of-ways for public utilities in ESA will be considered and reviewed on a case by case basis.